tldr-pages/tldr/pages/common/zdb.md

 `zdb -C {{poolname}}`

-- Show statistics about number, size and de-duplication of blocks:
+- Show statistics about number, size and deduplication of blocks:

 `zdb -b {{poolname}}`